To be eligible for JHBC internships, students must meet the following criteria:

 Earning Internship Credit

 Students seeking enrollment in an internship course must meet the following requirements by the end of the term to earn Credit (CR):

-- Final report (typically due 14th week of internship)
+- Final report (typically due finals week)

 - Timesheets verifying a minimum 150 hours have been completed (average 10-15 hours per week)

 - Internship survey completed at the conclusion of the internship